uktrade/tamato/README.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-If you encounter issues with the pre-commit hooks there are a number of things you can try.
+If you encounter issues with the pre-commit hooks there are a number of things you can

-clear the cached pre-committed files
+clear the cached pre-committed files using this command:

 .. code:: sh

     $ pre-commit clean

-if that fails you can try updating the dependencies for thew hooks (see above)
+If that fails you can try `updating <pre-commit-update>`_ the dependencies for the hooks

-if the above fails, `dfgdfgdfg <pre-commit-uninstall_>` uninstall and then install
+If the above fails, `uninstall <pre-commit-uninstall>`_ and then `install <pre-commit-install>`_ again (see the respective sections above).

 Dockerisation
 -------------